Mojo Village

 What's the shower and toilet situation?

-Good news!
-There are loads of port-a-potties around camp and you'll even have limited access to warm, personal showers.
+There are port-a-potties around camp and you'll have access to warm, private showers.
 It's nothing fancy, but it's much better than pooping in the woods.

 What will the weather be like?
 How should I pack?